-In April 2014, Apple refreshed the MacBook Air with marginally faster processors and dropped the price of the entry-level 11-inch model to $899 from $999.
-The computer still remains Apple’s thinnest and lightest notebook, retaining the design introduced in late-2010.
-The MacBook Air gained remarkable battery life with its mid-2013 update, and is the gold standard in mobile computing.
+In April 2014, Apple refreshed the MacBook Air with marginally faster processors and dropped the price of the entry-level 11-inch model by $100.
 The MacBook Air line includes 1.4GHz processors across the line with Intel Haswell Turbo Boost speeds up to 2.7GHz.
-All four models ship with 4GB of RAM standard, and built-to-order versions can go up to 8GB and gain 500GB flash storage drives.
-While the Air was last updated mid-last year, sources tell us that a completely revamped model with a thinner design, tweaked trackpad, new keyboard design, enhanced speakers, and a Retina display is in the works for 2015.
+All four models ship with 4GB of RAM standard, and built-to-order versions can go up to 8GB.
+Sources tell us that a completely revamped model with a thinner design, tweaked trackpad, new keyboard design, enhanced speakers, and a Retina display is in the works for 2015.
+It will lose standard USB ports and possibly battery life versus this version, making it less appealing to some people.

 Read our full coverage for details.